The Overcoat: Interpretations

 Akaky's overcoat allows him to become human instead of a merely bureaucratic tool.
 A Marxist reading of the text would interpret Akaky's material desire as granting him humanity.
 The story does not condemn private acquisition and materialism, but asserts that human beings can have fulfillment from attention to material goods.
 Material goods, in particular clothing, do not merely mask real human character, but can modify a person's identity in a positive and liberating way.
 Akaky's social alienation and belittlement give way to community inclusion and genuine respect.
-People are brought together by material goods.

 It is also possible to read the text from a psychoanalytic perspective.
 Akaky's libido is repressed and sublimated into the task of copying.
 After he acquires the coat, he expresses sexual interest.
 Akaky "even started to run, without knowing why, after some lady."
 He also "halted out of curiosity before a shop window to look at a picture representing a handsome woman...baring her whole foot in a very pretty way."
-He laughs and doesn't know why because he experiences previously unknown feelings.
+He laughs and does not know why because he experiences previously unknown feelings.
 Akaky also treats the coat with the tenderness and obsession of a lover.
 When the construction of the coat is first commissioned Akaky feels that his existence became "fuller, as if he were married."

 Akaky's low position in the bureaucratic hierarchy is evident, and the extent to which he looks up the hierarchical ladder is well documented; sometimes forgotten, according to Harold McFarlin, is that he is not the lowest-ranked in the hierarchy and thus in society.
 He has mastered the bureaucratic language and has internalized it to the extent that he describes and treats the non-civil servants ("only two 'civilians,' the landlady and tailor, play more than incidental roles") as if they are part of the same world—the tailor is described as sitting "like a Turkish Pasha", that is, a government official, and Akaky "treats the self-effacing old landlady just like his bosses treat him at the office ('somehow coldly and despotically')".

+Despite all hope, Akaki Akakiyevich's life does not change significantly as a result of acquiring the coat.
+Although his new coat attracts attention, he himself does not.
+While he already embodied the paradigmatic cog in the system during his lifetime, his transformation into a ghost makes the absence of any individuality, and ultimately his authoritarian personality (Adorno), completely recognizable.
+The ghost gradually loses his Akakij identity, becomes someone indeterminate and resembles the robbers who previously stole Akakij's coat.